sage9705/CLI_Task_Manager/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.

 ## Acknowledgements

 This program was created with reference to the ncurses library documentation and examples.

-For more information on the ncurses library, visit: [https://invisible-island.net/ncurses/](https://invisible-island.net/ncurses/)
+For more information on the ncurses library, visit: [NCURSES](https://invisible-island.net/ncurses/)

 ## Author